btaschler/BARTharm/README.md

 ```

 where `...` are the user-specified arguments needed for harmonization and explained in `examples/run_simulated.R` or `examples/run_real.R`.

+If `var_scaling` is set to TRUE, user needs to also provide scanner IDs and the model harmonises both the mean and the variance.
+Otherwise just the mean.

 The returned object df_harmonised is a data frame which contains:
 - Original outcomes (e.g., NBV1, NBV2)